 (11) Recognize what’s in your control and what’s not.
 Take back your power by not investing all your time into COVID-19.
 Recognize that it could happen to any of us and you are doing your best to prevent it and your best is good enough!

 (12) Join online support groups.
 If you need more support, seek out online and telecommunication counselling sessions

 (13) If you have a pet, hug or pat your animal friend to minimize social distancing.

 (14) Know and keep all your important phone numbers in an easily accessible place.

 (15) Nurture yourself.
 Do 2 or 3 basic things daily just for you.

 (16) Maintain a balanced healthy lifestyle despite the lock-down.
 Cook and eat healthy, be social by completing puzzles, playing games or starting a book club with someone else.

 (17) Keep a lookout for silver linings.
 For example, getting to spend more time with our kids or a loved one.
 Things will normalize and before we know it we’ll be back in the rat race.
 Cherish the moments we always wished we had more time for and now do.

 Viktor Frankl is famous for saying When we are no longer able to change a situation, we are challenged to change ourselves.
 COVID-19 has not only done that, but it's also challenged us to rethink the way we work with others.
-To help contractors keep their crew and customers safe during the pandemic, we're offering Level for free until August 1st 2020.
-To find out more request a demo.

 Take care of yourself and each other,